 archived versions of web pages in a seemless mannor.
 The initial browser code was developed by

-from iTunes, and you can download the source code from
+from iTunes and the Google Play Store, and you can download the source code from

 Date: Summer 2012